L'Eau à la bouche: Cast

+Production

+Filming took place at the Château d'Aubiry in Céret.

 Censorship

-When L'eau à la bouche was first released in Italy in 1959, the Committee for the Theatrical Review of the Italian Ministry of Cultural Heritage and Activities rated the film suitable for people 16 years and older.
+When L'Eau à la bouche was first released in Italy in 1959, the Committee for the Theatrical Review of the Italian Ministry of Cultural Heritage and Activities rated the film suitable for people 16 years and older.
 In order for the film to be screened publicly, the committee recommended that the scene in which the maid and waiter are chasing each other should be cut at the moment when the maid's skirt is ripped.
 The Committee also requested the removal of the scene in which Milena is undressing in her room.
 The reason for the age restriction, cited in the official documents, is because the subject of the movie was considered to be inappropriate to the sensitivity of a minor.
 The official document number is 32778, signed on 2 September 1960 by Minister Renzo Helfer.